mstiepcich/wallarm-job-test/README.md

 the values will be prompted again.
 Is not very confortable but it is faster than asking for the creation of a .tfvars file with the data

+The script that runs the attack tests has the IP of my private lab hardcoded.
+You will have to replace it if you want to use that.